Steve Kiner: Washington Redskins

 On September 2, 1972, the Washington Redskins claimed him for their taxi squad.
 He was released on September 11, 1973.

 New England Patriots (second stint)

 On September 12, 1973, he was claimed by the New England Patriots and played one season.
 On January 30, 1974, he was traded to the Houston Oilers in exchange for a ninth round draft choice (#209-Ed McCartney).

 Houston Oilers

 Kiner turned his career around with the Houston Oilers playing in a 3-4 defense.
 He had five productive seasons and was credited by head coach Bum Phillips "for turning the Houston Oilers into winners".
 He was waived before the start of the season on August 27, 1979.

-Personal life
+Personal life and death

-After football he earned two master's degrees and got involved in health care, managing emergency psychiatric services for Emory Healthcare at the Emory University School of Medicine in Atlanta, Georgia.
-His father survived four years a prisoner of during World War II in Japan.
+After football, Kiner earned two master's degrees from West Georgia College and got involved in health care, managing emergency psychiatric services for Emory Healthcare at the Emory University School of Medicine in Atlanta, Georgia.
+He was married to Carol (née Smith), and was the father of three daughters.

+Kiner had Alzheimer's disease in later years, which he and his wife publicly attributed to the concussions he sustained during his playing career.
+He died in hospice care in Palm Harbor, Florida, on April 24, 2025, at the age of 77.